13 Ways to Support the Behavior and Learning of Students on the Autism SpectrumJanuary 16, 2018

 For more guidance on using prompting and fading strategies, see this book by Debra Leach.

 Prepare Students in Advance

 How many of your students get anxious and fearful when a change in your normal routine happens?
-It’s a common issue for learners with ASD (and some students without ASD, too).
 To help students cope, prepare them in advance of the change by arming them with reassuring information.
 Explain the upcoming change verbally, in writing, or using social narratives—whatever works best for your students.

 Break Down Multistep Assignments into Steps

 Because many students have issues with executive function skills, they often need supports when learning how to complete multistep assignments.
 You can use strategies like task analysis, self-monitoring, and video modeling to address this need.

 Task analysis involves breaking complex assignments or directions down into simple, sequential steps and then teaching the steps until your student can put it all together and complete the entire task independently.

 Self-monitoring tools can be used to provide a visual representation of the individual steps of the task (either in words or pictures).
 Students can check off each step as it is completed.

 Point-of-view video modeling involves showing a video clip of the task being performed from the student’s perspective.
 This strategy can be very effective for students with focus or attention problems, because the clip removes extraneous information and focuses solely on the steps of the task.

 When students engage in challenging behavior, it’s a natural impulse to respond negatively by reprimanding the student, removing them from the activity or classroom, or delivering other punitive consequences.
 But you’ve probably already seen how consequences intended as punitive can actually operate as positive reinforcement for some students.
 They may be seeking attention, or they may enjoy your predictable reactions due to their need for sameness.
 In cases like these, students will quickly learn that challenging behavior is the most efficient way to get your attention.